sutta » an » an5 » Aṅguttara Nikāya 5.167

 Ye pana te, bhante, kulaputtā saddhā agārasmā anagāriyaṁ pabbajitā asaṭhā amāyāvino aketabino anuddhatā anunnaḷā acapalā amukharā avikiṇṇavācā indriyesu guttadvārā bhojane mattaññuno jāgariyaṁ anuyuttā sāmaññe apekkhavanto sikkhāya tibbagāravā na bāhulikā na sāthalikā okkamane nikkhittadhurā paviveke pubbaṅgamā āraddhavīriyā pahitattā upaṭṭhitassatino sampajānā samāhitā ekaggacittā paññavanto aneḷamūgā, te mayā evaṁ vuccamānā padakkhiṇaṁ gaṇhantī”ti.

 Sir, there are those gentlemen who went forth from the lay life to homelessness out of faith.
 They’re not devious, deceitful, and sneaky.
 They’re not restless, insolent, fickle, scurrilous, and loose-tongued.
 They guard their sense doors and eat in moderation, and they are dedicated to wakefulness.
 They care about the ascetic life, and keenly respect the training.
 They’re not indulgent or slack, nor are they leaders in backsliding, neglecting seclusion.
 They’re energetic and determined.
-They’re mindful, with situational awareness, immersion, and unified minds; wise, not stupid.
+They’re mindful, with situational awareness, immersion, and unified minds; wise and clever.
 When I speak to them like this, they do respectfully take it up.”

 “Ye te, sāriputta, puggalā assaddhā jīvikatthā na saddhā agārasmā anagāriyaṁ pabbajitā saṭhā māyāvino ketabino uddhatā unnaḷā capalā mukharā vikiṇṇavācā indriyesu aguttadvārā bhojane amattaññuno jāgariyaṁ ananuyuttā sāmaññe anapekkhavanto sikkhāya na tibbagāravā bāhulikā sāthalikā okkamane pubbaṅgamā paviveke nikkhittadhurā kusītā hīnavīriyā muṭṭhassatino asampajānā asamāhitā vibbhantacittā duppaññā eḷamūgā, tiṭṭhantu te.